UltraDEV007/Ruby-care/README.md

 - When you select a time necessary to take a medicine, it will now rerender live instead of needing to manually cause a rerender or reload.
 - When creating a new insight, the new insight will now also show in all multiple open tabs without needing a rerender/reload (was fine for 1 tab).

+<strong>Feb 20th, 2020:</strong>

+- Replaced pure white with eggshell white for light mode for eye comfort and style.
+- Users can now comment, edit comments, and delete comments on insights.